alaTest Sites

-alaTest has collected and analyzed 914 reviews of Apple iMac 21.5-inch Retina 4K (Late 2015).
+alaTest has collected and analyzed 915 reviews of Apple iMac 21.5-inch Retina 4K (Late 2015).
 The average rating for this product is 4.5/5, compared to an average rating of 4.1/5 for other Desktops for all reviews.
-People really like the reliability.
-The size also gets good feedback, but the usability and price get less positive comments.
+Reviewers really like the reliability.
+The size also gets good comments, whereas many are negative about the usability and price.

 design, size, reliability